One-armed versus one-legged cricket: 1796

 Two teams of Greenwich pensioners played at Aram's New Ground in Walworth for a prize of a thousand guineas.
 The match was advertised and so there was a large crowd of spectators.
 The teams arrived in three stagecoaches at 9 in the morning and play started at 10.
 The one-legged team batted first, scoring 93 runs in that innings.
 The one-armed team scored 42 runs in their first innings but there had been a great commotion while they were batting as a press of would-be spectators broke down a gate and some fencing to get in.
 Some climbed on top of a stable which collapsed so they were bruised.
 The one-legged team batted again and scored sixty more runs for the loss of six wickets.
 The game finished that evening with the one-legged team winning by 153 runs to 42.

 There was a rematch on the following Wednesday.
-A one-legged batter lost his wooden leg while making a run.
+A one-legged batsman lost his wooden leg while making a run.
 The leg was fielded and thrown to stump him.
-This was a fine point of rules as the batter's equipment had not disturbed the wicket while making the stroke but he was still given out.
+This was a fine point of rules as the batsman's equipment had not disturbed the wicket while making the stroke but he was still given out.
 Notwithstanding this loss, the one-legged team won again by 103 runs.

 The spectacle then concluded with a 100-yard dash in which the one-legged team raced for a prize pool of 20 guineas.